 The first Nice referendum was rejected by the Irish public in June 2001.

 During the second Nice referendum in 2002, Justin Barrett spoke with former Youth Defence National Organiser Maurice Colgan at a public meeting for the right-wing No campaign in the Ardboyne Hotel, Meath.
-Barrett and Quinn had been arrested together at the Adelaide Hospital picket in May 1998.
+Barrett and Colgan had been arrested together at the Adelaide Hospital picket in May 1998.

 The second Nice referendum was passed in October 2002.